Lab-Brat/Lab-Brat/README.md

 ## A Bit About Me

 * I am fluent in Python 🐍, RHCSA in Linux 🐧, Learning Rust 🦀
 * I grew up in China, and spent most of my life there.
-But now I am digital nomad.
+But now I am a digital nomad.
-* I have a degree in Metallurgical Engineering form Shanghai University (Super Userful)
+* I have a degree in Metallurgical Engineering form Shanghai University (Super Useful).
 * I am a cat parent (How could you not be??)
-* I post my code on Twitter [@Lab__Brat](https://twitter.com/Lab__Brat)
+* I post my code and some linux stuff on Twitter [@Lab__Brat](https://twitter.com/Lab__Brat)

 ## Things I code on Github
 * All kinds of things on Python, like [Bots](https://github.com/Lab-Brat/pebbles_bot), [APIs](https://github.com/Lab-Brat/lichess), [Algorithms](https://github.com/Lab-Brat/tsp), silly [Automation](https://github.com/Lab-Brat/autocommitter) stuff, [web-apps](https://github.com/Lab-Brat/flask_masque).